Supervising from a Pluralistic Perspective

 Mick Cooper, University of Roehampton

 What’s distinctive about supervision when it’s informed by a pluralistic approach?
 John McLeod and I talked about it in our original 2011 book and then Mary Creaner and Laco Timulak have written about it more extensively in the 2016 pluralistic handbook.
-Having practised, pluralistically, as a supervisor for some years now, I wanted to try and describe what I see as some of the core features of it.
+Having practiced, pluralistically, as a supervisor for some years now, I wanted to try and describe what I see as some of the core features of it.

 - When we talk through client issues, I’ll sometimes encourage the supervisee and I to look at it from different theoretical perspectives.
 For instance, How might it be understood from a person-centred standpoint, or a psychodynamic one, and how might we see it through the lens of CBT?
 And the same goes when thinking about practice: What would be best to do here from a person-centred/psychodynamic/CBT angle?